Witold6/AI-Biomod/README.md

 Bio mod quantum regenerator is a replicator of matter capable of regenerating organs, so that it quantitatively repairs them, for example: the quantum cancer disappears without surgery and quantifies the damage in our body without surgery.
 Quantum DNA analysis by resonance, quantum DNA treatment at the DNA level of a given disease by Artificial Intelligence.
 The SI blocking module can be installed in any device having a processor and memory.
+Classification of photos and photos with people according to: Attractiveness and usefulness based on SI analysis.